 The Perito Moreno glacier, located 78 kilometres (48 mi) from El Calafate, was named after the explorer Francisco Moreno, a pioneer who studied the region in the 19th century and played a major role in defending the territory of Argentina in the conflict surrounding the international border dispute with Chile.

 Due to its size and accessibility, Perito Moreno is one of the major tourist attractions in southern Patagonia.
-It is less than two hours by our Jeeps from El Calafate.
+It is less than two hours by our all-terrain vehicles from El Calafate.
 A large visitor center at the site features a walking circuit which allows visitors to view the southern flank and the east facing edge of the glacier.

-How to get to PERITO MORENO GLACIER?
+How to get to PERITO

 The Perito Moreno Glacier is a glacier located in the Los Glaciares National Park in southwest Santa Cruz Province, Argentina.
 It is one of the most important tourist attractions for Patagonia travel.

-PERITO MORENO GLACIER information and facts overview
+PERITO MORENO GLACIER information

 Perito Moreno Rupture